 Are we underestimating Rockstar?

-The assumption by many when the GTA Remastered Trilogy was first rumoured was that it would a lazily thrown together collection of old games.
-Certainly, the visuals would be cleaned up a little and performance issues would be fixed, but none of the three bundled games would be true remasters.
+People were talking about that it would be a lazily thrown-together collection of old games.
+Certainly, the visuals would be cleaned up a little.
+On the other hand, performance issues would be fixed, but none of the three bundled games would be true remasters.

 But if this pricing is anything to go by, this may not be the case.
 Rockstar hasn’t released many games at all over the last decade so perhaps it used the freed-up development resources to improve this collection.
-If that’s true, these remasters could have all been completely overhauled and modernised.
+If that’s true, an overhaul and modern touch make these remaster more attractive.